 We’ve spent the night driving across Montana and North Dakota.
 I arrived in Minneapolis by lunch time, for a 2 hour lay over.
 I spent the extra time, took a stroll through the city, and got something to eat at Arby’s.
 It felt great to walk around; my ankles have become inflamed from all of the sitting.
 For now, I have straight up kankles.
 They don’t hurt, I’ve heard it just can happen when you sit for too long.
 I love Minneapolis by the way.
 The last time I was here in ’08, the Metro-dome was decked out for the Twins, now they’ve got their own stadium, and the Vikings have redecorated the old one.

-Speaking of life on the bus, I’m doing just fine.
+Life on the bus is going just fine.
 I’ve done long car trips before, of the 8, 12, 17 hour variety.
 In those cases I could feel my patience evaporate at times.
 Even occasionally on the three and half hour treks to Athens from my childhood home, or vice versa.
 Now I find myself, having spent at least 39 of the last 43 hours, on charter buses, mentally un-phased.

 As one can imagine, I’m probably in the best physical shape of my life from that bike ride, but I also find the mental benefits to be serendipitous.
 All of those hours of sustained silence, in nature, or some extension of it, have exercised my inner patience.
 The Buddhists or Hindus would refer to it as an “inner peace”.
 I don’t want to say I’m less likely to be argumentative or more likely to compromise, it’s different than that; plus, when I saw the news at one of the bus stations, I confirmed that I’m still as irritated as ever with the media (most of them don’t have a clue, neither does the government).